alexsingleton/personal_site_source/README.md

-# personal_site_source
+# About
-The source code which is used to generate my personal website www.alex-singleton.com
+The source code that is used to generate my personal website [www.alex-singleton.com](www.alex-singleton.com).